mahesh-panchal/nextflow-novice/reference.md

   * Simple syntax but exensible.
   * Functional logic can be separated from execution engine.
   * Reentrancy.
+  * Staged execution - each task is executed in it's own directory.
   * Open source.
   * Rapidly increasing community.